inyong37/Study/_Computer/Software/Linux.md

 Snaps are app packages for desktop, cloud and IoT that are easy to install, secure, cross-platform and dependency-free.
 Snaps are discoverable and installable from the Snap Store, the app store for Linux with an audience of millions.

-### Snap
+Snap:

-A snap is a bundle of an app and its dependencies that works without modification across Linux distributions.
+- A snap is a bundle of an app and its dependencies that works without modification across Linux distributions.

-### Snapd
+Snapd:

-Snapd is the background service that manages and maintains your snaps, automatically.
+- Snapd is the background service that manages and maintains your snaps, automatically.

-### Snap Store
+Snap Store:

-The Snap Store provides a place to upload snaps, and for users to browse and install the software they want.
+- The Snap Store provides a place to upload snaps, and for users to browse and install the software they want.

-### Snapcraft
+Snapcraft:

-Snapcraft is the command and the framework used to build and publish snaps.
+- Snapcraft is the command and the framework used to build and publish snaps.

 ### _[QEMU](https://www.qemu.org/)_